pl464/is-it-native/README.md

 ![image](https://user-images.githubusercontent.com/6019805/87228784-488d9c80-c358-11ea-8321-6068a492527b.png)

-How Programming Languages were used:
+How programming and markup languages were used:
 * Python: pulled information from RESTful API, Django web application
 * HTML: created template for user to interact with and for Python to modify
 * CSS: made website user-friendly and easy on the eyes